20 Best Free Things to Do in Savannah, GA

 Look around the Forsyth Farmers Market

 Held every Saturday, the Forsyth Farmers Market is a great place to wander around and discover a range of local produce, even if you don't buy anything.
-Products you'll find here include meats, fruits and vegetables, honey, flowers, and much more.
+Products you'll find here include fruits and vegetables, honey, flowers, and much more.

 If you decide to buy, your purchase will help support local Savannah farmers.
 As the market is held in Forsyth Park, it's the ideal place to visit before or after exploring the park.